-You choose your fabric - I hand-make your blinds.
+You choose your fabric - we hand-make your blinds.

-I've been making blinds for over 30 years and am dedicated to providing a personal service that ensures the blinds you receive are exactly what you were looking for.
+I have been making blinds for several years and I am dedicated to providing a personal service that ensures the blinds you receive are exactly what you were looking for.

 Roman blinds are flat panels of fabric which are pulled up into deep folds.
 To keep a clean edge on the folds, wooden rods are slotted into pockets in the lining.
 The blind is pulled up and down using cords which are threaded through rings at the back of the blind and tied around a cleat to keep the blind in position.